 Karin Cadwell, PhD, RN, FAAN, ANLC, CLC, IBCLC

 Karin has worked in the field of breastfeeding and human lactation for more than 50 years.
 Dr. Cadwell is an Advanced Practice Registered Nurse and counsels breastfeeding mothers at the Center for Breastfeeding, a community-based lactation clinic on Cape Cod.
 She is the author of numerous books and research articles.

-Julie Campbell is a mom of two little girls, whom she has been tandem nursing for three years.
-She received her bachelor’s degree in Communications from Bridgewater State University.
-Passionate about all things birth, babies, and breastfeeding, Julie is a Certified Lactation Counselor, Licensed HypnoBirthing Childbirth Educator, Certified Infant Massage Instructor & Educator of Infant Massage (CEIM) through IAIM, Licensed Dancing For Birth Instructor, and a certified pre/postnatal, baby & toddler yoga teacher.
-She completed her birth doula training with DONA International, and is devoted to supporting families through pregnancy, birth, and the postpartum period.
-Julie loves living in the Northeast and enjoying all that the region has to offer.
-She enjoys having outdoor adventures with her family: hiking, yoga, dancing, writing, swimming, running, playing on the beach, and gardening.
+Julie Campbell is a Competency Evaluator at the Center for Breastfeeding.
+Passionate about all things birth, babies, and breastfeeding, she is a Certified Lactation Counselor, HypnoBirthing Professional Doula, HypnoBirthing Childbirth Educator, Licensed Dancing For Birth Instructor, Registered Yoga Teacher through Yoga Alliance, and a Certified Educator of Infant Massage through IAIM.
+Julie is devoted to supporting families through pregnancy, birth, and the postpartum period.
+A mom of three, Julie loves living in the Northeast and enjoying all the region has to offer with her family.

 Nikki Lee, RN, BSN, MS, ANLC, IBCLC, CCE, CIMI, CKC, RYT500